scripting-drafts/wgetlinks/README.md

 - Beautiful Soup

 Aditional;
-- Covert your url to regex the easy way.[URL]
+- Convert your url to regex with [http://www.regexlab.com/wild2regex].